happle-happle/Public-History-Working-Group/README.md

 **Applications for Summer 2025 Closed May 1st**

-Please send questions about the program to "pghpublichistoryschool [at] proton.me
+Please send questions about the program to pghpublichistoryschool [at] proton.me